ImagingInformatics/machine-learning/docker-keras-tensorflow-python3-jupyter/README.md

 Purpose:
 ---

-This docker provides a development environment for using Keras (2.1.5), Tensorflow 1.7.0,
+This docker provides a development environment for using the latest Keras, Tensorflow, Python3.x, Jupyter notebook, and Jupyterlab for use on a desktop or laptop.
-Python3.4,
-Jupyter notebook(5.4.1),
-and
-Jupyterlab (0.31.12)
-for use on a desktop or laptop.

 Hardware Requirements:
 ---